ramapriyan912001/tp/docs/team/ramapriyan912001.md

     * Developer Guide:
         * Added implementation details for add contact, delete group, create group, delete expense, and calculate payments features, including sequence and activity diagrams.
         * Added use cases for editing a contact, deleting a contact, deleting a travel group, deleting an expense, calculating payments, and help.
+        * Added manual test cases for editing a contact, deleting a contact, deleting a travel group, deleting an expense, and calculating payments.
     * Created labels for issue-tracking and documentation.

 * **Community**: